Cricket West Indies approves proposed Test tour of England in July

 The Test series must still be given approval by the UK Government.

-A number of West Indies players emerged from lockdown this week and resumed training, and Cricket West Indies said it would now work with national governments in the Caribbean to secure permission for the safe movement of players and staff ahead of the Tour.
+CWI said it would now work with national governments in the Caribbean to secure permission for the safe movement of players and staff ahead of the tour.

 Advertising